NumEconCopenhagen/projects-2024-karotennaanna/examproject/README.md

-# Model analysis project
+# Exam analysis project

-Our project is titled *Model Project* and derives a simple closed economy IS-LM model.
-Then it analyzes fiscal and monetary shocks and lastly it analyzes the eeffects of opening up the economy.
+Our project is titled *Exam Project* and answers the problem 1, 2 and 3 given in the Exam 2024.
+Problem 1 is analysing a production econoomy and CO2 taxtion.
+Problem 2 is analysing a Career choice model and lastly problem 3 is analysing Barycentric interpolation.

-The results of the project can be seen from running [modelproject_new.ipynb](modelproject_new.ipynb).
+The results of the project can be seen from running [examproject.ipynb](examproject.ipynb).

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.